dpi-tta-lessons/ruby-why/content.md

 Even if you never use Ruby in a job:

-- The skills transfer: syntax changes, concepts don't.
+- **The skills transfer**: syntax changes, concepts don't.
 - You'll understand OOP (Object-Oriented Programming) deeply.
 - You'll see how a mature, stable framework is designed.
 - You'll be able to build real, usable web apps now, not "toy" examples.

 As one long-time Rails developer put it:

-> After 7 years, I'd rather get better at tools that let me do a lot, than constantly chase the next trendy framework."
+> "After 7 years, I'd rather get better at tools that let me do a lot, than constantly chase the next trendy framework."
 > [source](https://www.reddit.com/r/rubyonrails/comments/12nz0wm/comment/jgkp0za/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

 ## Practice Challenge